as

 • Added Vega Studio to the VS Code marketplace.

 • Added ESLint Plugin.
-ESLint Plugin uses pre-built performance checks in Vega Studio tooling (CLI and UI) to automatically detect common code-level issues, such as FlatList usage, missing splash screens, or console.logs.
+ESLint Plugin uses pre-built performance checks in Vega Studio tooling (CLI and UI).
+These checks automatically detect common code-level issues, such as FlatList usage, missing splash screens, or console.logs.
 Checks are categorized as must-have (errors) and good-to-have (warnings).
 Developers can submit test proofs and confirm to Appstore teams that they’ve passed must-have tests during app submission.

 • Added new Performance Monitoring KPIs.
-This includes implementing video/UI frame drop tracking, and app event response time measurements to better evaluate playback smoothness and interaction responsiveness.
+These KPIs include implementing video/UI frame drop tracking and app event response time measurements to better evaluate playback smoothness and interaction responsiveness.

-• 3+ and 5+ Video Consecutive Dropped Fames: Counts instances where the app drops 5 or more consecutive frames during video playback, indicating significant playback disruptions.
+• 3+ and 5+ Video Consecutive Dropped Fames: This feature counts instances where the app drops 5 or more consecutive frames during video playback, indicating significant playback disruptions.

-• 5+ Consecutive UI Dropped Frames: Counts instances where the app drops 5 or more consecutive frames during scrolling interactions, causing significant UI stuttering.
+• 5+ Consecutive UI Dropped Frames: This feature counts instances where the app drops 5 or more consecutive frames during scrolling interactions, causing significant UI stuttering.
 For example, when vertical or horizontal scrolling.

-• App Event Response Time - Focus: Measures the scheduling latency between the native UI thread and JavaScript thread for focus events (onFocus/onBlur).
-Scheduling delays over 200ms indicate JavaScript thread congestion, which affects the app's responsiveness.
+• App Event Response Time - Focus: This feature measures the scheduling latency between the native UI thread and JavaScript thread for focus events (onFocus/onBlur).
+Scheduling delays over 200 ms indicate JavaScript thread congestion, which affects the app's responsiveness.

 • Added Input Key Latency (Scrolling) tracking KPI measurement to improve app fluidity assessment.